PackeTsar/radiuid/README.md

 		-Changing settings in the RadiUID .conf file -Changing client settings in FreeRADIUS
 		-Checking health of FreeRADIUS and RadiUID services
+		-NOTE: Make sure that you have the .conf file in the same directory as the .py directory for the initial install

 ##########   CONTRIBUTING   ##########